Crimes Lawyers

 Nicole also prides herself on keeping a great attorney-client relationship, and all confidential or sensitive information that you say to her remains 100% confidential.

 Don’t hesitate!
 Don’t wait!
-If you have been accused or charged of a criminal sexual conduct sex crime, reach out to us today via text message, contact form, email, or phone call for your free consultation!
+If you have been accused or charged with a criminal sexual conduct sex crime, reach out to us today via text message, contact form, email, or phone call for your free consultation!